viblo/pymunk/README.rst

 About
 -----

-pymunk is a easy-to-use pythonic 2d physics library that can be used whenever you need 2d rigid body physics from Python.
+Pymunk is a easy-to-use pythonic 2d physics library that can be used whenever you need 2d rigid body physics from Python.
 It is built on top of the very nice 2d physics library Chipmunk.

-2007 - 2015, Victor Blomqvist - vb@viblo.se, MIT License
+2007 - 2016, Victor Blomqvist - vb@viblo.se, MIT License

-This release is based on the latest pymunk release (5.0.0), using chipmunk 7.0 rev d7603e3927 (source included)
+This release is based on the latest Pymunk release (5.0.0), using Chipmunk 7.0 rev d7603e3927 (source included)

 :Homepage: http://www.pymunk.org
 :Forum: http://chipmunk-physics.net/forum/